gvwilson/sensibleadventures/bookster/bookster.md

 Vurt, Mayeule, and Piaerre spent the night.
 They didn't have a choice–when they tried to leave, the Hett patrolling Slip Street turned them back.
 "Curfew," they said.
-It might have been the only word of Avauntois they knew.
+It might have been the only word they knew of the Gandan-o that the Avauntois spoke.
 "Curfew."

 Erileine gave up her bedroom, and was less surprised than her mother when Vurt and Mayeule announced that they would share it.
 "Wrinklies